ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   * Ingress subdomain:

-    If your app is registered with an IBM Ingress subdomain, your callback URL might look like: `https://mycluster.us-south.containers.appdomain.cloud/myapp1path`
+    If your app is registered with an IBM Kubernetes Ingress subdomain, your callback URL might look like: `https://mycluster.us-south.containers.appdomain.cloud/myapp1path`